Sunday, 23 February 2025

 Marc-Olivier Caillot, Founder of Lhoopa, expressed his commitment to expanding the company’s impact: “This funding marks a pivotal moment for Lhoopa as we scale our operations to meet the growing demand for affordable housing in Southeast Asia.
 Our dream is to create a much needed paradigm shift in real estate.”

-Sabrina Tan, President and Co-Founder of Lhoopa, echoed these sentiments: “Our mission is to solve the problem of affordable housing and provide access and opportunities for growth to local partners, and this funding will enable us to accelerate our efforts.”
+Sabrina Tan, President and Co-Founder of Lhoopa, echoed these sentiments: “Our mission is to solve the problem of affordable housing and provide access and opportunities for financial growth to local partners, and this funding will enable us to accelerate our efforts.”

 Future vision and enduring partnerships